kaisenlinux/manpages-dev/category/ConsolePort/cu.md

             The escape character.
 Initially ~ (tilde).

        delay
             If this variable is true, cu will delay for a second after recognizing the escape character before printing the name of the local system.
 The default is true.

        eol  The list of characters which are considered to finish a line.
 The escape character is only recognized after one of these is seen.
-The default is car‐ riage return, ^U, ^C, ^O, ^D, ^S, ^Q, ^R.
+The default is carriage return, ^U, ^C, ^O, ^D, ^S, ^Q, ^R.

        binary
             Whether to transfer binary data when sending a file.
 If this is false, then newlines in the file being sent are converted to carriage returns.
-The de‐ fault is false.
+The default is false.

        binary-prefix
             A string used before sending a binary character in a file transfer, if the binary variable is true.
 The default is ^V.